2️⃣ Black-box Analysis

 print()

-When you've got this working, we leave the rest as an exercise for you to explore!
-Generating sufficiently many rollouts for statistical analysis is beyond the scope of these exercises, but it might be a fun project to try out if you want more practice working at larger scale and performing full paper replications.
+When you've got this working, the rest is up to you.
+Generating enough rollouts for statistical analysis is beyond the scope of these exercises, but it could be a fun project if you want practice working at larger scale and doing full paper replications.